 What is a home equity line of credit (HELOC)?

-How to decide between a cash-out refinance and HELOC?
+How to decide between a cash-out refinance and HELOC

 Solarity Credit Union offers both cash-out refinance and HELOC options that you can consider for your energy-efficient home upgrades.
 One of our Home Loan Guides can help you decide which is the better choice for your financial situation and planned renovations.
-We know how important it is for your home to meet your needs, and we’re here to help make it happen.
+We know how important it is for your home to meet your needs, and we’re here to help you make it happen.

 What's your Solarity story?